pyronaur/easy-photography-portfolio/readme.txt

 == Description ==

 Building a photography portfolio for WordPress should be easy.
-So we made a plugin to help you with that!
+Here's a plugin to help you with that!

 ### Quick Overview